lizzybrooks/python-possible/web-scraping-tutorial.md

 # Intro to HTML

 HTML is a markup language, that the web is written in.
+HTML literally stands for hyper text markup language.
+Markup language means a computer language that defines the structure and appearance of raw text.

 ## Tags

-Works as a series of **tags**
+HTML works as a series of **tags**
 A tag looks like

     \<tagname\>some stuff\</tagname\>

 The beginning of the tag, the contents of it, and the closing of a tag

+1. To see how a tag works, open the index.html template in your text editor and in your browser.
+(Remember opening the index.html file in your p5 projects?
+This is the same thing, but we're only using the HTML, not any JavaScript).

 There’s different types for different things